quicwg/base-drafts/draft-ietf-quic-transport.md

   that has been received and there are missing packets between that other packet and this packet.

-The endpoint SHOULD NOT continue sending ACK frames immediately unless more ack-eliciting packets are received out of order.
-If every subsequent ack-eliciting packet arrives out of order, then an ACK frame is sent immediately for every received ack-eliciting packet.
+The endpoint SHOULD NOT continue sending ACK frames immediately unless one of the above criteria are satisfied.

 Similarly, packets marked with the ECN Congestion Experienced (CE) codepoint in the IP header SHOULD be acknowledged immediately, to reduce the peer's response